 In managing this area, the Group is acutely aware of its obligations to carry out social programmes and also environmental responsibilities for future generations.

-The area represents one of the largest expanses of forest in the southeastern part of Sabah and arguably has the largest concentration of flora and fauna, making it truly a priceless heritage.
+RBJ together with the Sabah Forestry Department manages the Ulu Segama and Malua Forest Reserves under the Sustainable Forest Management area comprising 241,098 hectares of forest land.
+The area represents one of the largest expanses of forest in the southeastern part of Sabah and arguably has the largest concentration of flora and fauna, making it indeed a priceless heritage.

 FOREST REHABILITATION AND PLANTATION

 As a result of the reduction of natural timbers due to on-going logging, RBJ has made efforts to restore the logged-over forest through forest rehabilitation and restoration activities by way of mixed mosaic planting and silvicultural treatments.
 The activities are aimed to achieve sustainable forest management as required in the Sustainable Forest Management License Agreement (09/97).
 The forest rehabilitation and restoration activities carried out are as follows:

 Since 2011, RBJ has committed six different sites totaling approximately 83,126 ha in Sandakan, Keningau and Tawau for mosaic planting.
 The implementation is carried out by RBJ's logging contractors with the supervision from the Sabah Forestry Department and RBJ.